-Reduce so that it is not possible to handle such a large amount of data in memory.
 In this paper, we propose a topology-aware pipeline-based method to accelerate broadcasting by at least a factor of 120 compared with simple algorithm (sequentially sending data from root node to each destination node).
-Our findings demonstrate that this strategy outperforms classic MPI methods [10] by 20%.
-We also use local aggregation in Map stage to reduce the size of intermediate data by at least 90% and reduce the 20 TB intermediate data to 250 GB.
+Our findings demonstrate that this strategy outperforms classic C++ OpenMPI methods [10] by 20% and Java MPJ by a factor of 4.
+We also use local aggregation in Map stage to reduce the size of intermediate data by at least 90%.
 These methods provide important collective communication capabilities to our new iterative Map-Collective framework for data intensive applications.
 Finally we evaluate our new methods on the PolarGrid [11] cluster at Indiana University.